troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 * --update-description-with-title
 Include title details inside the description.
 So the description will include "ProgTitle - S01E02 - Subtitle".
 This is useful for easier recording regex in some programs.
+This is not included in --update-description-with-all since many UIs do show season/episode information in their UI.
 * --update-previously-shown-with-year
 Movies often have details of the year they were made but some clients expect those details in the previously-shown field.
 * --benchmark